aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/wan-interfaces-settings.md

             # QOS service profile.
             qos_profile: <str>

-            # The WAN Carrier this interface is connected to.
+            # The WAN carrier this interface is connected to.
             # This is used to infer the path-groups in which this interface should be configured.
-            # Unless the Carrier is marked as 'trusted' under `wan_carriers`, `ipv4_acl_in` is also required on all WAN interfaces.
+            # Unless the carrier is marked as 'trusted' under `wan_carriers`, `ipv4_acl_in` is also required on all WAN interfaces.
             wan_carrier: <str>

-            # The WAN Circuit ID for this interface.
+            # The WAN circuit ID for this interface.
             # This is not rendered in the configuration but used for WAN designs.
             wan_circuit_id: <str>